AirPort: AirPort Extreme 802.11g cards

-Integrated AirPort Extreme 802.11a/b/g and /n cards
+Integrated AirPort Extreme 802.11a/b/g/n and /ac cards

 As 802.11g began to come standard on all notebook models, Apple phased out the user-installable designs in their notebooks, iMacs and Mac Minis by mid-2005, moving to an integrated design.
 AirPort continued to be an option, either installed at purchase or later, on the Power Mac G5 and the Mac Pro.With the introduction of the Intel-based MacBook Pro in January 2006, Apple began to use a standard PCI Express mini card.
 The particular brand and model of card has changed over the years; in early models, it was Atheros brand, while since late 2008 they have been Broadcom cards.
 This distinction is mostly of concern to those who run other operating systems such as Linux on MacBooks, as different cards require different device drivers.

 The MacBook Air Mid 2012 13", MacBook Air Mid 2011 13" and MacBook Air Late 2010 (11", A1370 and 13", Model A1369) each use a Broadcom BCM 943224 PCIEBT2 Wi-Fi card (main chip BCM43224: 2 × 2 2.4 GHz and 5 GHz).

-The MacBook Pro Retina Mid 2012 uses Broadcom BCM94331CSAX (main chip BCM4331: 3 × 3 2.4 GHz and 5 GHz, up to 450Mbit/s).
+The MacBook Pro Retina Mid 2012 uses Broadcom BCM94331CSAX (main chip BCM4331: 3 × 3 2.4 GHz and 5 GHz, up to 450 Mbit/s).

 In early 2007, Apple announced that most Intel Core 2 Duo-based Macs, which had been shipping since November 2006, already included AirPort Extreme cards compatible with the draft-802.11 Draft-N specification.
 Apple also offered an application to enable 802.11 Draft-N functionality on these Macs for a fee of $1.99, or free with the purchase of an AirPort Extreme base station.
 Starting with Leopard, the Draft-N functionality was quietly enabled on all Macs that had Draft-N cards.
 This card was also a PCI Express mini design, but used three antenna connectors in the notebooks and iMacs, in order to use a 2 × 3 MIMO antenna configuration.
 The cards in the Mac Pro and Apple TV have two antenna connectors and support a 2 × 2 configuration.
 The Network Utility application located in Applications → Utilities can be used to identify the model and supported protocols of an installed AirPort card.